stephaniesmith/ripe-banana/LAB.md

 ## Description

-For this assignment, you'l be creating a database of movie films (with reviews), movie studios, actors, reviews and reviewers.
+For this assignment, you'll be creating a database of movie films (with reviews), movie studios, actors, reviews and reviewers.

 **Work in groups of 2-3 on this lab**